nodejitsu/module-smith/README.md

 * engines.node - version to spawn as

 #### BuildDescription.repository

-A `checkout` npm module repository to download wbefore building.
+A `checkout` npm module repository to download before building.

-#### BuildDescription.directories.rootdir
+#### BuildDescription.directories.root

 The place to use for creating the build.